Hey, just be innovative okay? Be innovative and drive product-led success.

 It’s inevitable when you’re fostering a culture of innovation, and it’s important to embrace it.
 Striving for product innovation is a continual process.
 It requires incremental testing and refining to truly understand what’s working and what isn’t.
 And there’s almost always a degree of uncertainty involved.

 Shaking off the fear of failure and taking risks can actually lead to knowledge, breakthroughs, and growth.
-Look at when Google launched “AdSense” and “Google Answers” for example, both were fresh new concepts, but AdSense grew into a huge success, whereas Google Answers (which let users post questions and pay an expert for the answer) was retired after just a few years.
+Look at when Google launched “AdSense” and “Google Answers” for example, both were fresh new concepts, but AdSense grew into a huge success, whereas Google Answers (which let their target audience post questions and pay an expert for the answer) was retired after just a few years.

 But without a doubt, Google learned a lot from this, and could then apply the knowledge gathered to the development of future products, instead of missing opportunities as a result of being afraid to fail.